paulpogoda/OSINT-Tools-Kazakhstan/README.md

 ### [Spravochnik109](https://spravochnik109.link/kazahstan)
 Search by landline numbers, part of mobile numbers, by cities and regions, by first and last name, by address
 ### Try [OSINT Industries](https://app.osint.industries)
-Looks like their database for phone numbers in Central Asia countries is growing up.
+Looks like their search for phone numbers in Central Asia countries is growing up.
 Non-free.
 Nice free options for investigators

 ## Public procurement
 ### [Public procurement portal](https://goszakup.gov.kz/)